LivePersonInc/developer-center/pages/documents/Rich Messaging/Structured Content/Apple Business Chat Templates/List_Picker_Template.md

 * Define items information - item name, description, image.
 * Item sections - divide your list of items into sections based on the product categories.
 * Multi-selection - Allow the consumer to select multiple items.
-* receivedMessage and replyMessage bubbles style structures - define the layouts for the bubbles that are received by the consumer on the Business Chat thread, and replied to.
+* receivedMessage and replyMessage bubbles style structures - define the templates for the bubbles that are received by the consumer on the Business Chat thread, and replied to.

-Using metadata fields, brands can define the received and reply bubble structures and enable multi-selection capabilities.
+Using metadata properties, brands can define the received and reply bubble structures and enable multi-selection capabilities.

 Below is an image example of a Business Chat List Picker with multi-selection turned on: